qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    DefaultGuiParam\native%3Aintersection\GRID_SIZE=0.01

-Not all settings can be prepared from QGIS GUI, but to discover the possibilities of the settings ``INI`` file, we suggest that you set the config you would like in QGIS Desktop and then search for it in your ``INI`` file located in your profile using a text editor.
+Not all settings can be prepared from QGIS GUI, but to discover the possibilities of the settings :file:`.INI` file, we suggest that you set the config you would like in QGIS Desktop and then search for it in your :file:`.INI` file located in your profile using a text editor.

 Finally, you need to set the environment variable ``QGIS_GLOBAL_SETTINGS_FILE`` to the path of your customized file.